Style & Approach

 The unique benefit of a family therapist in Overland Park is the entire focus gets to be on you, giving you a chance to truly be heard and felt.
 I am certain that when people are searching for an ideal therapist to meet their needs, they are looking for someone who is safe, sturdy enough to bear witness to their story, and a family therapist who is present in an authentic and honest way.

-I am a past president of the Kansas Art Therapy Association, founder/license holder of TEDxOverlandPark, cofounder of the ARTicipation program at the Epsten Gallery, and head the Art Heals program at InterUrban ArtHouse.
+I am a past president of the Kansas Art Therapy Association, founder/license holder of TEDxOverlandPark, co-founder of the ARTicipation program at the Epsten Gallery, and co-founder the Art Heals program at InterUrban ArtHouse.
 I have served in leadership roles for many organizations in Kansas City.
 I am the 2014 recipient of the Distinguished Service Award from the American Art Therapy Association.
 I am on the faculty of Avila University and teach in the undergraduate art therapy program.

 Heartland Art Therapy is located in the InterUrban ArtHouse in downtown Overland Park, Kansas.
 Transforming the former post office building into a multi use arts space, The InterUrban ArtHouse serves as a vibrant arts center, offering a wide range of services for the community, including affordable studio space, an art gallery, a cafe, and opportunities for engagement on many levels.
-Aside from her private practice, Sherri also offers community art therapy workshops through InterUrban’s Art Heals program.
+Aside from her private practice, Sherri Jacobs also offers community art therapy workshops through InterUrban’s Art Heals program.